Observability transitions in clustered networks: Generating Function Analysis

 Figure~\ref{fig:orderParameter} (a) actually tells us that a network's clustering affects its observability, although the effect is quantitatively small.
 Figures~\ref{fig:orderParameter} (b) and (c) show similar plots for larger $\langle k \rangle$ values.
-Here, we see that the critical probability $\phi_c^{\rm LOC}$ is very close to zero and $S_{\rm LOC}$ quickly increases as $\phi$ increases from zero, irrespective of $C$, unless $\langle k \rangle$ is small.
-Apart from the different ultimate LOC sizes, the differences in clustered network structure have no obvious effect.
+These indicate that the critical probability $\phi_c^{\rm LOC}$ is very close to zero and $S_{\rm LOC}$ quickly increases as $\phi$ increases from zero, irrespective of $C$.
+That is, the degree of clustering in a network has no obvious effect on the observability transition when $\langle k \rangle$ is large.